epicnerd1990/hawgts/docs/advanced.md

  Instructions for creating a custom theme
  1. Create a theme JSON.
 If you're using a desktop editor, [theme.json](theme.json) is identical to `json/theme` included in the widget
 > Use the color generator in the settings or see the [Kustom reference for si()](https://docs.kustom.rocks/docs/reference/functions/si/) for generated colors
  2. Copy the theme JSON into the global `json/theme`.
-Only copy your "ThemeName" array and paste it into the blank space at the bottom of the JSON (leaving the remaining brackets below the insertation)
+Only copy your "ThemeName" array and paste it into the blank space at the bottom of the JSON (leaving the remaining brackets below the insertion)
  3. Edit the `settheme` global and append the new theme name to the end.
 This must match the name used in the JSON exactly!
  `0##OneUI,1##Material,2##Basic` > `0##OneUI,1##Material,2##Basic,3##ThemeName`
  4. Save everything, then select your custom theme from the `settheme` menu